edHelper.com

 Dragonflies

-2 Of course, dragonflies' swiftness and unique build for flight do not go unnoticed.
-Among all insects, they are the record holders of two titles.
+2 Among all insects, dragonflies are the record holders of two titles.
 The first is for their speed.
 Dragonflies are the fastest flying insects in the world.
 As they beat their four long, membranous wings vigorously, they can accelerate up to 60 miles per hour!
 The second is for their bulging eyes.
 Dragonflies possess such large eyes that no other insects can even come close to try to challenge the claim.
-They have a field of vision nearly 360 degrees!
+They have a field of vision of nearly 360 degrees!

 Paragraphs 3 to 4: